gorilla/csrf/README.md

 ...and then collect the token with `csrf.Token(r)` in your handlers before passing it to the template, JSON body or HTTP header (see below).

-Note that the authentication key passed to `csrf.Protect([]byte(key))` should be 32-bytes long and persist across application restarts.
+Note that the authentication key passed to `csrf.Protect([]byte(key))` should:
+- be 32-bytes long
+- persist across application restarts.
+- kept secret from potential malicious users - do not hardcode it into the source code, especially not in open-source applications.

 Generating a random key won't allow you to authenticate existing cookies and will break your CSRF validation.

 gorilla/csrf inspects the HTTP headers (first) and form body (second) on